rhsajib/extracting-data-from-NYC-department-of-finance-pdf/README.md

 This process was iterated for each of the 12 links.
 It can be done for thousands of links.

 #### Target
-Autoutomating this process to extract the data from each link and populate spreadsheet with those 7 fields.
+Autoutomate this process to extract the data from each link and populate spreadsheet with those 7 fields.

 #### Tools used
 Python libraries: Requests, BeautifulSoup, Fitz, Panadas